lintonye/learnreact.design/react-mini-full.md

 <p data-height="375" data-theme-id="light" data-slug-hash="gROrXx" data-default-tab="result" data-user="focuser" data-embed-version="2" data-pen-title="Reactive UI" class="codepen">See the Pen <a href="https://codepen.io/focuser/pen/gROrXx/">Reactive UI</a> by focuser (<a href="https://codepen.io/focuser">@focuser</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

+- Can you add the state in the simple notation you wrote above?
 - [Tweet your progress](https://twitter.com/home?status=Day%202/8%3A%20Just%20learned%20what%20%23React%20components%20and%20props%20are!%208-day%20%23React%20course%20by%20%40lintonye%20http%3A//learnreact.design/react-mini/).
 Now you know what React components and props are!

 ---

-## Day 3/8: State

-State is what makes our React app interactive.
-However, many people find state and props confusing when they get started.

-In this video, I talked about what state is and how it's different from props: [https://youtu.be/JSMHIF_3LII](https://youtu.be/JSMHIF_3LII)

-### Homework

-- Recall again Domo's hat, can you add the state in the simple notation you wrote yesterday?
-- Remember to [Tweet your progress](https://twitter.com/home?status=Day%203/8%3A%20What%20is%20%23React%20state?%20How%20is%20it%20different%20from%20props?%208-day%20%23React%20course%20by%20%40lintonye%20http%3A//learnreact.design/react-mini/), tell people that you can tell the difference between props and state!

----

-## Day 4/8: Build the House component in JavaScript
+## Day 3/8: Build the House component in JavaScript

 Today let's build some real stuff!
 We'll write some real JavaScript code that draws a house for us.
 Watch this video and come back for homework: [https://youtu.be/h1Hr_EslNfA](https://youtu.be/h1Hr_EslNfA)